What makes Chase Ultimate Rewards so fucking great? Thought you’d never ask. These reasons (updated July 2017):

 So, boom: you get the Sapphire Reserve, and the Freedom Unlimited, and pick your spots.
 Or if you don’t want to think about it, you leave the Sapphire Preferred at home and just use the Freedom Unlimited all the time, which at least gets you 1.5 points per dollar spent.
 (But I’d rather get 3 points when I can get 3 points, because points mean travel.)

-Chase is apparently picky about their approvals — they allegedly won’t give you these cards if you’ve had five credit cards opened, with anyone, in the past 24 months, though there seem to be occasional exceptions.
+Chase is picky about their approvals — they won’t give you these cards if you’ve had five credit cards opened, with anyone, in the past 24 months.
 You should probably start by asking for the Sapphire Reserve, then wait at least a month, then get the Freedom Unlimited.
 Also, don’t be a dick on the phone.
 One way around this “5/24 rule” seems to be going into a branch and asking not for the card you want, but instead if you are pre-approved for any credit cards, then applying if they tell you that you’re pre-approved for the card you’re looking for.

 I also would wait until you hit your spending requirement before getting the next card because it would be stupid to take on two spending requirements at once.
 If you find yourself short near the end though, buy yourself an Amazon gift card, ideally using the MileagePlus X app for your phone; that way you’ll get a minimum of 1 United mile per dollar spent, plus the Ultimate Rewards points you get for the charge.
 Points and miles mean travel, dammit.
 And I know you buy shit on Amazon.
 Everyone buys shit on Amazon.